pomadchin/path-to-recschemes/README.md

 # Code for the Recursion Schemes from Scratch talk

-This repository contains the code that was implemented for the [following talk](./path/to/slides).
+This repository contains the code that was implemented for the [path-to-recschemes.pomadchin.com](http://path-to-recschemes.pomadchin.com/) talk.

 During this talk we're going from a straightforward and the most obvious DSL implementation towards abstracting over the recursion, to the recursion schemes usage.